The Destroyer becomes our ally when we recognize the need to change or give something up without denying the pain or grief involved.

 It’s a spiral shape for me.
 How do I know this?
 Well, I looked down at the notes I scribbled in advance of writing this.
 I hadn’t realized it, but right there in the middle of the page I’d doodled a series of spirals.
 I doodle those a lot, actually, rather unconsciously.

 It’s funny, because I didn’t know what the spiral symbolized until a few minutes ago.
-Truly, I am still a naif about some things (I like that about me though).
+Truly, I am still naive about some things (I kind of like that about me though).

 So here it is: the spiral symbolizes the cycle of life-death-rebirth.
 The spiral is another face of the Destroyer.